atomicarchitects/datasets/README.md

 # Atomic Datasets

-This repository contains the following 3D molecular datasets:
+This repository provides an easy interface to the following 3D molecular datasets:
 - QM9
 - GEOM (Drugs)
 - tmQM